 Wood Sorrel

-The wood sorrel (Oxalis acetosella L.) is vibrant, climbing plant similar to the Sorrel.
+The wood sorrel (Oxalis acetosella L.) is a vibrant climbing plant similar to the Sorrel.
 Its leaves contain bioxalate of potassium, oxalic acid, vitamin C, and mucilage.
 They are depurative, diuretic, febrifuge, and refreshing.
-Its most important application is a refreshing herbal tea in the case of diseases with fever or as a depurative to perform a Spring cure.
+Its most important application is as a refreshing herbal tea for diseases with fever or as a depurative to perform a Spring cure.

-It is also used as a fresh vegetable in soups or salads and infusions (a handful of leaves per liter of water).
+It is also a fresh vegetable in soups, salads, and infusions (a handful of leaves per liter of water).
 Its use demands the same caution as that of the sorrel.

 How to use Sorrel

-- Infusion with thirty grams of leaves per liter of water, drinking two or three cups a day.
+- Infusion with thirty grams of leaves per liter of water, drinking two or three cups daily.

 - Fresh juice: a glass every day.